frame-lang/frame-docs/advanced_frame/persistance.rst

                 print("Revived = " + str(revived_count) + " times")
                 ^

-The first time the **$Start** is entered is during instantiation, which only happens when the system is initially created.
-It does not happen with each reinstantiation.
+The first time the **$Start** is entered is during instantiation, which happens only once when the system is initially created.
+It does *not happen* again with each reinstantiation.
 To keep count of the number of revivals, we have a state variable **revived_count** which will be incremented and printed when the **revived** event is received.
 To do so, we will call the **revived** interface method before returning the system to the caller: